 In KS1, children's handwriting practice focuses on ensuring that children form lower-case letters of the correct size relative to one another.
 It develops their use of the diagonal and horizontal strokes needed to join letters and promotes an understanding of which letters, when adjacent to one another, are best left unjoined.
 Children also develop accuracy in writing capital letters and digits of the correct size, orientation and relationship to one another and to lower-case letters and use spacing between words that reflects the size of the letters.
-Children are taught to write with a joined style as soon as they can form letters securely with the correct orientation.
+Children are taught to write with a joined style from Year 2, with an emphasis on ensuring children form letters securely with the correct orientation prior to this.
 Throughout KS2, emphasis is placed on children's development of writing legibly, fluently and with increasing speed.
 Emphasis is placed on children being taught to choose which shape of a letter to use when given choices and deciding whether or not to join specific letters, as well as choosing the writing implement that is best suited for a task.